suphamster/lada/README.md

 For more information about additional options, use the `--help` argument:

 ## Restoration options

-The project comes with a generic mosaic removal model that was trained on a diverse set of scenes and is used by default.
+Lada utilizes specialized models for the two main steps of the processing pipeline: Detection and Restoration.
+You can choose different models for each task.

+**Mosaic Restoration Models:**

+*   **basicvsrpp-v1.2 (Default)** A general-purpose model trained on diverse video scenes.
+Delivers mostly good results.
+*   **deepmosaics:** Restoration model from the project [DeepMosaics](https://github.com/HypoX64/DeepMosaics).
+Worse quality than basicvsrpp-v1.2.

-> [!TIP]
+> [!NOTE]
-> For folks currently using or interested in the mosaic restoration model from [DeepMosaics](https://github.com/HypoX64/DeepMosaics):
-> It is integrated in Lada and you can use it via CLI or GUI if you prefer.
-As DeepMosaics is not maintained anymore it's also included in the Flatpak and Docker image of Lada so it's easier to use.
+> The DeepMosaics model should be worse in most/all scenarios.
+It’s integrated because the DeepMosaics project is not maintained anymore, and I wanted to provide an easy way to try it out and compare.

+**Mosaic Detection Models:**

+*   **v3.1-fast (Default):** Fast and efficient.
+*   **v3.1-accurate:**  More accurate than v3.1-fast, but slower.
+Not always better than v2.
+*   **v2:** Slowest of all but often provides better mosaic detection than v3.1-accurate.

-You can choose the model to use via the side panel, or when using the CLI by specifying the path and type of the model as arguments.
+You configure the models in the side panel, or when using the CLI by specifying path and type of the model as arguments.

-There exists also a mosaic detection model which is used to detect pixelated areas before they are passed on to the restoration model.

-You can choose between to options: fast and accurate.
-The accurate detection model is used by default.
-The fast model misses to detect mosaics more often but this depends on the footage at hand.

 ## Status
 Don't expect this to work perfectly, some scenes can be pretty good and close to the real thing.
 Other scenes can be rather meh and show worse artifacts than the original mosaics.